LenderPanel.com

 Please list all persons who occupy the property, their respective ages and relationships to you.

-Caveats to be read in further to the above Principality Building Society transfer of equity Info :
+Caveats to be read in supporting the above Principality Building Society transfer of equity Advice :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Principality Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not strictly observed you may be in violation of your covenants under the lease.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such conditions are not complied with you may be in violation of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with Principality Building Society your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Principality Building Society.

 Preparing the Transfer of Equity with a Principality Building Society Mortgage